 - Michigan AHEC was formed as a collaborative interdisciplinary effort between the Wayne State University School of Medicine and the Wayne State University College of Nursing.
-It is administered by Co-Prinicpal Investigators Dr. Tsveti Markova, Senior Associate Dean for Graduate Medical Education and DIO, Professor and Chair, Department of Family Medicine and Public Health Sciences, Wayne State University School of Medicine and Dr. Ramona Benkert, Interim Dean and Professor, Wayne State University College of Nursing.
+It is administered by Co-Prinicpal Investigators Dr. Tsveti Markova, Professor, Department of Family Medicine and Public Health Sciences, Wayne State University School of Medicine and Dr. Ramona Benkert, Interim Dean and Professor, Wayne State University College of Nursing.
 It is the only AHEC in the country that is jointly administered by a School of Medicine and a College of Nursing.

 - Michigan AHEC completed the full implementation of the AHEC Database Management System (ADMS) in 2015.
 ADMS maximizes cloud technology to support the data management and HRSA reporting needs for the Michigan AHEC Program Office and Regional Centers;

 - Over 33,000 teens and young adults have participated in programming that exposes them to health care careers through enrichment, outreach and informational activities;

 - Michigan AHEC has helped over 3,300 health care professional students perform primary care clinical rotations in rural and underserved communities;

 - More than 7,400 health professionals have participated in continuing educational programs to help meet the needs of practicing clinicians in underserved areas throughout the state of Michigan;

 - In 2019, Michigan AHEC was awarded a one-year $230,000 grant from HRSA that was used for workforce training activities to support opioid use disorder diagnosis, prevention and treatment.
 The funds were divided among Michigan AHEC's five regional centers for activities that help address unique aspects of the Opioid crisis in their region.